synamaxmusic/star-rider-notes/README.md

 ## Biker images

-There is a giant table located in ROM_31.U15 at address range $33CA-$3F7D that defines all the biker sprites and what groups they belong to.
+There are several tables in the game code, but the largest one is located in ROM_31.U15 at address range $33CA-$3F7D that defines all the forward-facing biker sprites and what groups they belong to.

-This table is very important as all the different biker sprites are haphazardly scattered throughout the image roms so following this will help us figure out which positions and scaling (or level-of-detail) these bikers belong to.
+This table is very important as all the different biker sprites are stored in the image roms from largest to smallest, effectively scattering them across 17 separate eeproms.
+Following this table will help us figure out which positions and scaling (or level-of-detail) these bikers belong to.

 The table also has the width and height for each sprite.
-With the large biker sprites, it's pretty easy to figure out the image's dimensions without referring to this table, but as the sprite get smaller and smaller it gets extremely difficult to determine the true size of the sprite.
-The smallest biker sprite I've found so far is 2 x 3 pixels!
+With the large biker sprites, it's pretty easy to figure out the image's dimensions without referring to this data, but as the sprite get smaller and smaller it gets extremely difficult to determine the true size of the sprite.
+The smallest biker sprite I've found so far is 2 x 2 pixels!

 The entire table has 39 "scale groups".
 With the exception of the last group, there are 11 different rows or "positions" for each group.
 The last group has 10 position entries instead.
 Each row has 7 bytes.